sst/guide/_chapters/create-a-dynamodb-table-in-sst.md

 If you switch over to your terminal, you'll notice that you are being prompted to redeploy your changes.
 Go ahead and hit _ENTER_.

 Note that, you'll need to have `sst dev` running for this to happen.
-If you had previously stopped it, then running `npx sst dev` will deploy your changes again.
+If you had previously stopped it, then running `pnpm sst dev` will deploy your changes again.

 You should see something like this at the end of the deploy process.